winding-io/simple-catalog/phone-catalog/README.md

 ## Back-end installation:

 Download the directory "api-rest".
 You'll need a node server installed to run the ApiREST.
-Configure the ports in: app.js
+Configure the back-end and the fron-end ports in: app.js

 ```js
 const front_port = 3000; //The front-end port